Libensemble/libensemble/docs/papers/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from David Bindel (Anyone else we want to ack?
+Moses and Tyler?)
 This article was supported in part by the PETSc/TAO activity within the U.S. Department of Energy's (DOE's) Exascale Computing Project (17-SC-20-SC) and by the ComPASS and NUCLEI SciDAC projects within DOE's Office of Science, Advanced Scientific Computing Research under contract numbers DE-AC02-06CH11357 and DE-AC02-05CH11231.